dart-lang/site-www/src/null-safety/understanding-null-safety.md

     nullable operand to the underlying non-nullable type.

-*   Flow analysis lets you safely turn nullable local variables and parameters (and private, final fields, as of Dart 3.2) into usable non-nullable ones.
+*   Flow analysis lets you safely turn nullable local variables and parameters (and private final fields, as of Dart 3.2) into usable non-nullable ones.
 The new flow analysis also has smarter rules for type promotion, missing returns, unreachable code, and variable initialization.